 Now you have all the other pages written it is time to lay them all out and look at them at once.

-You have about 2 seconds to get your users attention when they hit your homepage, so don’t waste it with Flash intros or not enough information.
+You have about two seconds to get your users attention when they hit your homepage, so don’t waste it with Flash intros or not enough information.

 When they see your homepage without scrolling or doing anything they should immediately know who you are, what you do and how it will benefit them.